-If you have added many links, the Link Manager plugin allows you to easily administer these using search, sort, and filter features.
+If you have many links, the Links Manager plugin allows you to easily administer these using search, sort, and filter functions.

-You can sort links by hovering your mouse cursor over the title of the column you want to sort and clicking on the little black triangle displayed next to the column title …
+To sort links, hover your cursor over the title of the column you want to sort and click on the little black triangle displayed next to the column title …

-Type a search term into the search field and click the Search Links button …
+Type a search term into the search field and click the Search Links button to search for links …

-You can also search and filter links in the Link Categories page.
-Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …
+You can also search and filter links in the Link Categories screen.
+Use the ‘Search Link Categories’ button to find link categories, or click on the links in the ‘Links’ column …

-(searching and filtering links in the Link Categories page)
+(Search and filter links in the Link Categories screen)

-This displays a list of all links grouped under a specific link category …
+This displays a list of all links listed for a specific link category …

 (Links filtered by category)